ITBA-Avionics-Team/FlightComputer/Second Launch/main/README.md

 # Ada Flight Computer v2

-## Rerquirements to run the flight software tests
+## Rerquirements to run the flight software
 - Arduino IDE
 - Adafruit_BMP280 library
 - Preferences library

-## Important clarifications
+## Developer Notes:
-These folders are intended to test and iterate over each software module, but due to Arduino's import system, we cannot test the modules that are located in the `main` folder directly.
-Thus, after adecuate testing of any given module, we must copy the working, fully tested version of the module onto the `main` folder to be used in the flight computer.
-This is ugly, but it's the best way to do it currently.
+- You can enable or disable debug mode by modifying the `debugActivated` variable in the `Logger.h` file.
+- You can prevent loading of previous state by uncommenting the indicated line on the `init()` function of the `StorageModule`.
+- Currently, all methods in the `SensorModule` return mock values equal to 0.
+- Currently, gps data is not passed to the telemetry string generation function on `main.ino`, because GPS connection hasn't been implemented nor mocked on the `SensorModule`.